Tutorial | Create a Custom Products Catalog App with the CLI

 If your changes don’t show up, try refreshing the page, or closing and reopening the development site.

-Step 3 | Add permissions
+Step 4 | Add permissions

-To use these functions, we need to give our app permission requirements in the App Dashboard.
+To use these functions, we need to give our app permission requirements in the app dashboard.
 Once we do this, anyone installing the app will be prompted to grant the specified permissions.

 2. Click Add Permissions.

-Step 4 | Set up Wix Stores
+Step 5 | Set up Wix Stores

 1. Install the Wix Stores app on your test site.
 You can create some new products, or use the sample ones provided by Wix.

-4. Open your app’s dashboard in the Custom Apps page.
+2. Open your app’s dashboard in the Custom Apps page.

-Step 5 | Install dependencies
+Step 6 | Install dependencies

 Before we start coding our app, we need to install some npm packages.
-In your terminal, run the following commands:
+The @wix/dashboard and @wix/design-system packages come pre-installed in the project that the CLI generated.

 Copy